ashemath/java-practice/BitwiseDemo/BitwiseDemo.md

 System.out.println("b is: "+0b11111111111111111111111111110001)
 b is: -15
 ```
-See Proof.java to verify the avovve result.
+See Proof.java to verify the above result.